 Life is full of tradeoffs.

-Knowing as many facts as you can before you make a decision will help you balance your child’s needs with your own needs.
+Knowing as many facts as you can before you make a decision will help you balance your child’s needs and your own needs.

 Burying your head in the sand may feel better at the moment, but it won’t help you become a better mother.